 - A webcam will be required, either built-in or external

 - Most modern laptop computers include a built-in webcam and microphone.
-The quality of these is variable from excellent to poor
+The quality of these is variable

 - A microphone will also be required.
 Most webcams include an inbuilt microphone that is of acceptable quality

 - Some users may prefer a headset with a boom microphone or a standalone desktop microphone for better quality.